SilbigerLab/Mesocosm_User_Manual/Manuals/Uploading_Manual.md

     1. For publishing once you've already established an RStudio Connect connection, you may be prompted to "Update application currently deployed at https://bookdown.org/content/####/?"
         1. Choose Y (yes) to update and overwrite previous bookdown files
     1. After a complete rendering, you will be redirected to your published book in your internet browser.

+1. For pushing files to Git
+    1. Only select the files in the initial list.
+Do not select doc folder htmls.
+Push the .epub and .pdf files